Inefficiency of chiral dynamos in protoneutron stars and the early universe

 \subsection{Evolution with chiral flipping}

 We now introduce chiral flipping $\Gamma\neq0$ and examine its impact on CPI growth and saturation.
-Below, we compare simulations (Figure~\ref{fig:Gamma_scan}) with increasing $\Gamma=0.5$, $0.8$, $2$ against the model without flipping using our fiducial setup with $\Q=15$.
-We then examine one additional simulation with $\Gamma=2$ and $\Q=150$ (Figure~\ref{fig:Gamma2_Q150}).
+Below, we compare simulations (Fig.~\ref{fig:Gamma_scan}) with increasing $\Gamma=0.5$, $0.8$, $2$ against the model without flipping using our fiducial setup with $\Q=15$.
+We then examine one additional simulation with $\Gamma=2$ and $\Q=150$ (Fig.~\ref{fig:Gamma2_Q150}).

 Chiral flipping imposes the ceiling $\tilde \mu\leq\tilde \mu_\Gamma\approx\Gamma^{-1}$ (Section~\ref{sec:TheoryFlipping}).
 As $\Gamma$ is increased from zero, it will first affect the transient overshoot of $\tmu$ at $\tt\approx \ttsat$, when the largest $\tmu\approx\ttsat$ is reached (Section~\ref{sec:SimSource}).
 Thus, the overshoot is reduced when $\Gamma>\ttsat^{-1}$, i.e. $\Gamma>0.25$ for the parameters of our simulations.
 Notably, when $\ttsat^{-1}<\Gamma<1$, flipping affects only the initial overshoot but not the later steady state that is established at $\tt>\ttsat$.
 This is illustrated by the simulation with $\Gamma=0.5$: $\tmu$ remains below $\tmu_\Gamma\approx 2$ during the initial transient phase, causing the CPI to develop somewhat slower than in the case of $\Gamma=0$, but the steady state $\lambda \dot H\approx S$ is eventually established (by $\tt\approx 8$).